Tonyds14/advancejava/README.md

 java program that will perform combination of loading data from WebService (JSON) and File (JSON).
 	- Source Input data from "Input" folder and from website.

-had used the ff; List, JSON, ExecutorService, CompletionService
+- List, JSON, ExecutorService, CompletionService

 Pre-requisites:
 1. Project File is given - "FileAccessMultiThreading.zip"